awslabs/aws-support-tools/Lambda/DeploymentPackages/README.md

 "[Execution Environment and Available Libraries](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html)" for additional details.

-`NOTE`: If you have not created a KeyPair and IAM Role for EC2, first follow the following guides
+`NOTE`: If you have not created a KeyPair and IAM Role for EC2, first follow the following guides:
 * http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html
 * http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#working-with-iam-roles

+The IAM Instance Profile Role is optional.
+If your Lambda function utilizes other AWS services or actions, you may wish to attach the same IAM Policies that you use with your Lambda Execution Role to the IAM Instance Profile Role.

 You can use the `lambda-user-data.txt` script to launch an EC2 instance locked to the correct base AMI with [aws-sam-local](https://github.com/awslabs/aws-sam-local).
 You can upload the file in the AWS Console EC2 Launch Wizard under Advanced Details" or use the AWS CLI installed into a default subnet like this:
 ```bash